SKKU-SecLab-Android/UI-overlay-attack/README.md

 - The default target device currently set is Pixel 6, and if you want to perform a UI overlay attack on a different device, you need to modify the image source in the XML file located at the following path. (../app/src/main/res/layout/indicators_layout.xml)

+- The image source should be placed in '..\app\src\main\res\drawable' directory.
+Currently, the app supports two image files for UI overlay attack (Pixel 3 and Pixel 6)

             <ImageView
                 android:id="@+id/iv_cam"
                 android:layout_width="match_parent"